Look Back at Peter Kraus and More Men Who Almost Became The Bachelor

 Peter Kraus gave Bachelor Nation the ultimate flashback on Thursday when he appeared on The Ben and Ashley I Almost Famous Podcast.

 As fans will recall, the personal trainer from Madison, Wis. appeared on Rachel Lindsay's season of The Bachelorette.
-Kraus didn't want to propose, and he and Lindsay tearfully broke up.
+Kraus didn't want to propose, and he and Lindsay tearfully decided to break up near the end of the season.
 The attorney ended the season by getting engaged to Bryan Abasolo, and the happy couple tied the knot just two years later.

 While many fans were hoping to see Kraus hand out the roses, Arie Luyendyk Jr. got the gig instead.
 But that doesn't mean Kraus wasn't considered.